When working with an HDI board or even a conventional PCB (Printed Circuit Board), holes must be screwed shut.

-In drawing, dimensioning is mandatory.
+In the drawing, dimensioning is mandatory.
 It is the only way a builder or technician can apply the drawing in real life.

 How To dimension a countersink and a counterbore

-For a countersink, the angular sides are recessed to compensate the head of the flat head fixtures which could be screws, rivets, bolts or other similar items.
+For a countersink, the angular sides are recessed to compensate for the head of the flathead fixtures, which could be screws, rivets, bolts, or other similar items.

 Image 5: Countersink VS Counterbore

-Both counterbore and countersink holes are used with their corresponding screws as an attachment to different types of materials.
-Using this as fixtures for a print circuit board is although not common, but it works just the same.
-We've seen that a countersink is a cone-shaped hole while a counterbore is more cylindrical.
+Both counterbore and countersink holes are used with corresponding screws to attach to different materials.
+Although not common, using this as a fixture for a print circuit board works similarly.
+We've seen that a countersink is a cone-shaped hole, while a counterbore is more cylindrical.